itlab-vision/dl-benchmark/README.md

   - `TensorFlow`is a directory of Dockerfiles for Intel® Optimization for TensorFlow.

 - `docs` directory contains auxiliary documentation.
-Please, find documentation at the [Wiki page][dli-wiki].
+Please, find complete documentation at the [Wiki page][dli-wiki].

 - `results` directory contains benchmarking and validation results.